1and1/meetingminutesasaservice/README.md

 Contains a log of who wrote when the meeting minutes.
 This list is only read when you call the command with the reindex parameter.

-### Running

-The software is started with the Shell wrapper script "mmaas.sh":

-    $ bin/mmaas.sh -f config.xml

-Where config.xml is the config file.
-Note that the config file will get updated with the current winners.

 ## Development

 There's a github repository where the development is done